 As the author emphasizes, we only need to change ourselves 1% everyday, and by the end of the year, we are 37 times better as a person!
 The tips and tricks in Atomic Habits are suitable for all walks of life, and I continue to use this book as a guideline to refine my own habits, even after 6 months of reading it.

-This is also the book that influenced my post 7 Daily Habits that Bring Results Immediately.
+This is also the book that influenced my post 7 Daily Self-Love Habits that You Will Thank Yourself For Doing.

 #2 – Why We Sleep by Matthew Kneale